segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 - Segment's Analytics.js 2.0 library loads on all pages, except for the checkout.
 - All pages include a LittledataLayer data layer.
-- Loads a minified tracking script, hosted on a content delivery network (CDN)
+- Pages Load a minified tracking script, hosted on a content delivery network (CDN)
-- Enables sending of device-mode ecommerce events to all Segment destinations
+- Device-mode e-commerce events can send to all Segment destinations
-- Segment's anonymous ID and Google Analytics' client ID is passed to our servers to ensure consistent user journey tracking
+- Segment's anonymous ID and Google Analytics' client ID passes to Littledata's servers to ensure consistent user journey tracking

 #### Server-side (cloud mode) tracking